-Bookmarks seem to really appeal to those who collect them so making them very attractive on one side would be a good idea.
-So don’t plaster both sides of your bookmarks with buy me messages!
+Bookmarks seem to really appeal to those who collect them, so making them very attractive on one side would be a good idea.
+Don’t plaster both sides of your bookmarks with “buy me” messages!

 I have mixed feelings about putting character art on the bookmark.
 Why?
 Because the bookmark is the point of contact before they’ve read your books.
 Will a character they don’t know about, appeal to them?